 - Causation: Lastly, you must prove “causation.”
 This involves demonstrating how the property owner’s breach of the duty of care (i.e., negligence) was the direct or proximate cause of your injuries and resulting damages.
 In other words, you must establish that the property owner was directly or indirectly at fault for the incident that led to your injuries.

-At Salenger, Sack, Kimmel & Bavaro, LLP, our New York premises liability lawyers conduct thorough investigations and meticulously prepare cases for litigation.
+At Salenger, Sack, Kimmel & Bavaro, LLP, our New York premises liability attorneys conduct thorough investigations and meticulously prepare cases for litigation.
 We can evaluate the specific details of your potential claim during a free initial consultation; contact us today to learn more.

 Examples of Dangerous Property Conditions